SongW-SW/F2L/README.md

 ## Code Running:

-Replace the 'dataset_name' with a specific dataset name.
+First download the data file from [here](https://drive.google.com/file/d/1us-iQiY9YSDE9SOX9YohGmnbAyOghqMr/view?usp=sharing) and put it into a folder named 'data'.

 To run the command for image datasets, i.e., 'miniImageNet' and 'FC100':
 ```